Student of Guitar

 In my opinion, it’s a more vintage-oriented pickup, although it can handle a variety of styles.

-But this makes it one of the perfect choices to pair it with single-coils on your Strat.
+This makes it one of the perfect choices to pair with single-coils on your Strat.

 We earn a commission if you make a purchase, at no additional cost to you.

-While most will focus on Seymour Duncan or DiMarzio when buying pickups, Eddie Van Halen’s old brand has a lot to offer as well.
+While most will focus on Seymour Duncan or DiMarzio when buying pickups, Eddie Van Halen’s old brand also has a lot to offer.

-Although EVH Frankenstein isn’t the cheapest one on the market, it’s more than worth it.
+Although EVH Frankenstein isn’t the cheapest on the market, it’s more than worth it.

 Of course, it’s marketed as a pickup that will give you that “Eddie Van Halen tone.”